firebase/firebase-ios-sdk/Interop/Firebase Component System.md

 `B` has no idea what class `A` is, and it doesn't need to.
 All `B` needs to know is that it has an instance of an object that conforms to `AInterop` and provides the functionality it needs.

-This system allows Firebase SDKs to depend on each other in a typesafe way and allows us to explicitly declare version dependencies on the interfaces required instead of the SDK version.
+This system allows Firebase frameworks to depend on each other in a typesafe way and allows us to explicitly declare version dependencies on the interfaces required instead of the product's version.

 ## Protocol Only Frameworks

-In order to share protocols between two SDKs, we introduced header only frameworks that declare the desired protocol(s).
+In order to share protocols between two frameworks, we introduced header only frameworks that declare the desired protocol(s).

-The naming convention for the framework should be `<SDKName>Interop` but the protocols don't have a strict naming guideline other than having a `FIR` prefix in Objective-C.
+The naming convention for the framework should be `<ProductName>Interop` but the protocols don't have a strict naming guideline other than having a `FIR` prefix in Objective-C.

-Both the implementing and dependent SDK will have a required dependency on this `<SDKName>Interop`
-framework: the implementing SDK must conform to the protocols defined and register it with Core, while the dependent SDK will use the protocol definition to use methods defined by it.
+Both the implementing and dependent framework will have a required dependency on this `<ProductName>Interop` framework: the implementing framework must conform to the protocols defined and register it with Core, while the dependent framework will use the protocol definition to use methods defined by it.

-An Interop framework can have multiple protocols, but all should be implemented by the SDK it is named after.
+An Interop framework can have multiple protocols, but all should be implemented by the product it is named after.

 Protocols *can not* declare class methods.
 This is an intentional decision to ensure all interfaces interact properly based on the `FIRApp` that's used.